 Most suppliers offer their mums that will flower outdoor from week 32 through week 43.
 Adjust your purchase date and harvest date according to where you live and the climate in your area and when you want to see blooms.

-Before the plants arrive, the field needs to be prepared, growing medium secured, growing pans in place, and food and chemicals in place.
+Before the plants arrive, the field needs to be prepared and piped, growing medium secured, growing pans in place, and food and chemicals in place.
 There’s a lot to do before the plants arrive.

 Pans